nitad54448/yappari-5-1/README.md

 This option will calculate an impedance spectrum based on the model and the values of the parameters of the model, in the frequency range that are on Parameters page.
 It will create a new dataset (called "sim_" but you can change its name).

 ### Z-Hit active datasets
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.
+The data will be interpolated, if needed, to log scale and duplicate frequencies will be removed.

 ### DRT active datasets
 This performs a calculation of Distribution of Relaxation Times for one or more datasets for the case of serial RC circuits.
 The methods used and theory is detailed [here](https://github.com/nitad54448/yappari-5-1/blob/main/help/theory.md).